Eyesore123/quote-generator/README.md

 - How routing works in Angular
 - Simple Python functions for data manipulation (quotes)
 - Flask commands
-- Flask's built-in development server can cause weird issues on debug mode by running multiple processes of scheduler.
+- The limitations of Flask's built-in server, which can cause weird issues on debug mode by running multiple processes of scheduler.
 If I run the scheduler in debug mode, it will send as many emails as it can within a second.
 It can also print statements like there was no tomorrow.
 - My initial plan for a quote generator was far too restrictive.
 App needs to store more data to db than I thought would be required to ensure a good user experience.
 If I had more experience with PostgreSQL and Python, I could've put the quotes inside a db for improved efficiency, but this approach was fine since I could better understand the differences between using a approach where data is stored in an array and a relational database approach.
 I've used Firebase databases before, so I could've been more intelligent from the start and turned my quote array into a dictionary-like structure with id:s and keys.

 ## What is still under work: